Robochao/robochao.github.com/_posts/Games/2014-09-04-gamergate-the-unnecessary-debate.md

 For the last few days, the consumer gaming community has been on about what they call #GamerGate and #notyourshield.

-I have composed a small play, in three Acts, of what happened, chronologically:
+I have composed a modern small play, in three Acts, of what happened, chronologically.
+I shall name it

-	Act I
+	-[Act I]-

 	Gamers: LOL DEPRESSION QUEST SUCKS QUINN SLEPT WITH EVERYONE THOSE REVIEWS ARE SO FAKE

 	Game reviewers: um what *twiddles thumbs*